tdkhoa2002/openlive-staking-graph/README.md

 3. Navigate to the "My Dashboard" tab on The Graph platform and create a new subgraph for your staking data.

-### Copy and Paste Your Authentication Key
+### Copy and Paste Your Access Token

-4. Obtain an authentication key from your subgraph on The Graph.
+4. Obtain an access token from your subgraph on The Graph.

-5. Open your terminal and paste the authentication key into your source code:
+5. Open your terminal and paste the access token into your source code:

    ```bash
    graph auth --product hosted-service [Access token]